jupyterhub/mybinder.org-user-guide/doc/about/user-guidelines.md

 ## Using mybinder.org as backend for your service

+:::{admonition} A note on for-profit services
+:class: warning

-:::{admonition,warning} A note on for-profit services Please do not use `mybinder.org` as backend for your for-profit service or product.
+Please do not use `mybinder.org` as backend for your for-profit service or product.

 The cloud resources consumed by `mybinder.org` are funded through donations or grants.
 Because of this we can not subsidise for-profit products or services by offering free cloud resources to them.
 This means we will prevent you from using `mybinder.org` as a service for your product.